rongfengliang/prisma-tidb/README.md

 # TiDB docker-compose && prisma

-> add prisma run with tid
+> add prisma run with tidb

 ## How to Run